ik1g19/Notes-Quartz/content/notes/Courses/Udemy Courses/Complete guide to building an app with DotNet Core and React/Walking Skeleton Part 1 - Dotnet.md

 # Creating DotNet Projects and References

-`dotnet --info` to see installed versions
+`dotnet --info` to see installed versions - can check if dotnet is installed

 `dotnet new list` - a list of things we can create using the `dotnet` command line utility
 - We are going to create a `webapi` project